MT4113/MT4113-A2-TeamH/README.md

 Bryant: General project oversight, optimized code, reviewed code figures and reports, coded the itertative portion of the EM algorithim, documented and commented existing code, tested teamEM.R and functions.R for correct inputs/outputs, and offered coding aid to team members on small misc tasks.

 Yulia: Wrote original functions for the Likelihood functions (before further opitmisation and consistency edits).
 Created the flow-chart showing the team approach and wrote the description of the EM-algorithm.
-Abhinav: Explored the original data and created the plots for Task1 which was also summarised using the summary table.
-Created the plot and table for Task 5 based on the output from the teamEM fucntion.
+Abhinav: Explored the original data and created the plots for Task1 which was also summarised using the summary table(Estimates were accordingly calculated).
+Created the plot and estimates table for Task 5 based on the output from the teamEM fucntion.
+Looked over the testing of the teamEM function as well.